Tcarlos/Linux-Knowledge-Base/Testcases.md

 CONTAINER DOESNT LOAD AT BOOT.
 THEREFORE,

 Create a script that activates the DRBD device, followed by the lxc-start command of VPSthinpool containers!

+** UPDATE **

+the new challenge is to snapshot the drbd before it syncs.

+- what for drbd thing do i have (https://drbd.linbit.com/users-guide/s-three-nodes.html)
+- how to snapshot
+- how does synching occur